1294 Antwerpia: Naming

 This minor planet was named after the city of Antwerp in Flanders, the Dutch-speaking part of Belgium.
 The official naming citation was mentioned in The Names of the Minor Planets by Paul Herget in 1955 (H 118).

 Physical characteristics

 In the SMASS classification, Antwerpia is a carbonaceous C-type asteroid.
 It is also a C-type in both the Tholen- and SMASS-like taxonomy of the Small Solar System Objects Spectroscopic Survey (S3OS2).

 Rotation period and poles

 Several rotational lightcurves of Antwerpia have been obtained from photometric observations since 2005.
 Lightcurve analysis gave a rotation period of 6.63 hours with a brightness variation of 0.42 magnitude (U=1/3/3-/3-/3/2).

-A 2016-published lightcurve, using modeled photometric data from the Lowell Photometric Database (LPD), gave a concurring period of 6.62521 hours (U=n.a.), as well as two spin axis of (128.0°, −66.0°) and (246.0°, −76.0°) in ecliptic coordinates (λ, β).
+A 2016-published lightcurve, using modeled photometric data from the Lowell Photometric Database (LPD), gave a concurring period of 6.62521 hours (U=n.a.), as well as two spin axes of (128.0°, −66.0°) and (246.0°, −76.0°) in ecliptic coordinates (λ, β).